kallistisoft/PocuterUtils/Libs/Keyboard/README.md

 ```C
 char* get();
 ```
 This function returns a raw pointer to the keyboard text buffer.
 This pointer can be used to directly modify the contents of the keyboard text buffer.
-Subesquent calls to ***getchar()*** can/will modify this value.
-It is the application's responsibility to copy this value to a non-volitile memory location if persistence is required.
+Subsequent calls to ***getchar()*** can/will modify this value.
+It is the application's responsibility to copy this value to a non-volatile memory location if persistence is required.

-**THIS FUNCTION DOES NOT PERFORM NUMERIC TYPE CONVERTION** -- It is the application's responsibility to perform numeric type convertion when calling ***set()*** or ***get()*** respectivly
+**THIS FUNCTION DOES NOT PERFORM NUMERIC TYPE CONVERTION** -- It is the application's responsibility to perform numeric type convertion when calling ***set()*** or ***get()*** respectively
 ***
 ### bool getchar(): Process keyboard display and input
 ```C